 In addition to the seed funding, you can win office space, marketing services, and more.
 See awards and recognition, click here to learn more.

 Hear about last year's winner and his app roll out!!

 Read this interesting article about how to focus your market and make your business a success:

-Office Hours began on September 18.
-Every Tuesday and Wednesday from 11am to 1pm.
-EN-2 300-D. Stop by!
+Office Hours began on September 17.
+Every Tuesday from 11am to 1pm and Wednesday from 2pm to 4pm in EN-2 300-D. Stop by!
 If you want to ensure a certain time during office hours, write to us with your request at: email@example.com

 CSULB is excited to announce an opportunity for students with innovative ideas.
 The CSULB Innovation Challenge provides resources for students to put their ideas into action.